Azathothas/Stars/README.md

 - [Vinyzu/Botright](https://github.com/Vinyzu/Botright) – Botright, the most advance undetected, fingerprint-changing, captcha-solving, open-source automation framework.
 Build on Playwright, its as easy to use as it is to extend your code.
 Solving your Captchas for free with AI.
 - [Vozec/CVE-2023-7028](https://github.com/Vozec/CVE-2023-7028) – This repository presents a proof-of-concept of CVE-2023-7028
 - [WangYihang/GitHacker](https://github.com/WangYihang/GitHacker) – 🕷️ A `.git` folder exploiting tool that is able to restore the entire Git repository, including stash, common branches, common tags.
+- [Warxim/deluder](https://github.com/Warxim/deluder) – Deluder is a tool for intercepting traffic of proxy unaware applications.
+Currently, Deluder supports OpenSSL, GnuTLS, SChannel, WinSock and Linux Sockets out of the box.  ⚡
 - [Xewdy444/CF-Clearance-Scraper](https://github.com/Xewdy444/CF-Clearance-Scraper) – A simple program for scraping Cloudflare clearance (cf_clearance) cookies from websites issuing Cloudflare challenges to visitors
 - [Xewdy444/Playwright-reCAPTCHA](https://github.com/Xewdy444/Playwright-reCAPTCHA) – A Python library for solving reCAPTCHA v2 and v3 with Playwright
 - [Z3NTL3/ufw-cloudflare](https://github.com/Z3NTL3/ufw-cloudflare) – Automated script which blocks all incoming requests and only accepts Cloudflare IPs